yktoo/yktoo.com/content/blog/0194/index.en.md

 ![](img:1.bp.blogspot.com/-K0smUKsfZzY/Ua4mrVs77kI/AAAAAAAAZFA/OvVpgDqNGtM/s1600/dsc09445.picasaweb.jpg:a)
 ![](img:4.bp.blogspot.com/--THlOnW1SHM/Ua4msiLx5dI/AAAAAAAAZFI/JCDUxqrJBpY/s1600/dsc09446.picasaweb.jpg:a)

 There's an enigmatic round structure at the east side of the isthmus.
-It is called //Rosa dos Ventos// and formed by 48 stone tiers, disposed radially on a 50 m circle.
+It is called {{< fl "Rosa dos Ventos" >}} and formed by 48 stone tiers, disposed radially on a 50 m circle.
 One theory claims it's a "mariner's compass", related with the seafaring school allegedly founded here by Henry the Navigator.
 Another theory presents this as a monumental gnomon, a sundial built in the XVI century for study purposes and to support naval and military activities occurred on this site.
 ![](img:4.bp.blogspot.com/-6iNEhG1F7WQ/Ua4mupvaolI/AAAAAAAAZFY/FzgUAN4NxBA/s1600/dsc09448.picasaweb.jpg:a)

-We missed the opportunity to visit another, a more popular edge of the world at cape St. Vincent (//Cabo de São Vicente//).
+We missed the opportunity to visit another, a more popular edge of the world at cape St. Vincent ({{< fl "Cabo de São Vicente" >}}).
 It's situated northwest and reaches a bit further into the ocean.
 It also features a more powerful lighthouse with 60 km range.
 And, of course, we failed to see the sunset.

 All in all, enough reasons to come back.